-Specialized discharge planning is intended to assist in timely transitions of consumers from the Lincoln Regional Center to the community.
-The purpose of this funding is to facilitate discharge for consumers who have been receiving treatment at Lincoln Regional Center for longer than 180 days or, at the discretion of the Director of the Division of Behavioral Health or designee or are at high risk for admission and/or readmission to Lincoln Regional Center.
+Plans for One are intended to assist in timely re-integration of consumers from the Lincoln Regional Center to the community.
+The purpose of this funding is to facilitate discharge for consumers who have been receiving treatment at Lincoln Regional Center for longer than 180 days, at the discretion of the Director of the Division of Behavioral Health or designee or are at high risk for admission and/or readmission to Lincoln Regional Center.
+Plans for One funding is intended as transitional funding to support a consumer's re-integration into the community.
+Plan for One funding is not intended to provide indefinite funding for specialized services.

-The RBHA may allocate funding for specialized discharge planning Plan for One or receives additional funding from the DBH for this budgeted lined item.
-If a RBHA receives additional funding from the DBH for specialized discharge planning, the funds can only be used for specialized discharge planning and is not to be shifted into another contracted service.
+The RBHA may allocate funding for Plans for One or receive additional funding from the DBH for this budgeted lined item.
+If a RBHA receives additional funding from the DBH for Plans for One, the funds can only be used for Plans for One and may not be shifted into another contracted service.
 The additional funds will be used for individuals prioritized by the DBH.
-The DBH will work with the RBHA on these specific cases.
-Room and board requests that would fall under specialized discharge a.k.a.
-Plan for One funding will need required documentation submitted and approval by the DBH.
+The DBH will work with the RBHA on these cases.
+Room and board requests that would fall under.
+Plans for One funding will need required documentation submitted and approved by the DBH (see "DBH Instructions for Filling out Plans for One Application" for details).
+Plans for One are effective from approval until the date identified in the application, not to exceed the end of the current state fiscal year, or to the end of the current fiscal year, whichever comes first.
+After that, a new application must be submitted for approval.

 The funding allows for a combination of services provided by both in-network and out-of-network providers.
 Funding can be used for development of wraparound or innovative service approaches that meet individualized needs.
 The RBHA is responsible for ensuring the quality and effectiveness of any non-traditional services paid for with this funding.
-Specialized discharge plans must be approved by DBH in order to be reimbursed.
-Specialized plans are approved for expenditure within the fiscal year.
-The format specified below must be used to apply for approval for funding a Specialized Discharge Plan.
+Plans for One must be approved by DBH to be reimbursed and are approved for expenditure within the fiscal year.
+The format specified below must be used to apply for approval for funding a Plans for One.